Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want to start a career in healthcare without spending years in school, becoming a medical assistant is one of the fastest ways in.
-In Maryland, many accredited programs can train you in less than two years.
-You'll learn both the clinical and administrative skills needed to work in doctor's offices, clinics, and other healthcare settings.
+In Maryland, many accredited programs can train you in about two years.
+You’ll learn both the clinical and administrative skills needed to work in doctor’s offices, clinics, and other healthcare settings.

 Here’s what you should know about the best medical assistant schools in Maryland, the training requirements, and steps to get started.